Analysis of Core Differences and Selection Applications Between Class A Non-Combustible Cables and Flame-Retardant Class A Cables

 Abstract

-To clarify the core differences between Class A non-combustible cables and flame-retardant Class A cables and to provide guidance for engineering selection, a comparative analysis of their structural design, product and test standards, and application sites was conducted.
-The results indicated their distinct emphases on fire performance: Class A non-combustible cables, requiring a total heat value of materials below 2.0 MJ·kg−1, concentrate on maintaining circuit integrity and functionality during fire; flame-retardant Class A cables, requiring a charring height below 2.5 m in bunched burning tests, concentrate on inhibiting vertical flame spread.
+To clarify core differences between Class A non-combustible cables and flame-retardant Class A cables, a comparative analysis of their structural design, product and test standards, and application sites was conducted to provide guidance for engineering selection.
+Results indicated their distinct emphases on fire performance: Class A non-combustible cables required that gross calorific potential was below 2.0 MJ·kg−1, concentrating on maintaining circuit integrity and functionality under fire conditions; flame-retardant Class A cables required that carbonization height was below 2.5 m in bunched combustion tests, concentrating on inhibiting vertical flame spread.
 It was concluded that cable selection should be based on project standards, site fire risk, occupant density, and code requirements.
-Class A non-combustible cables are suitable for extremely high-risk scenarios such as fire protection and safety-critical systems, while flame-retardant Class A cables are applicable for main circuits in areas with high fire risk and high occupant density.
+Besides, Class A non-combustible cables were suitable for extremely high-risk scenarios such as fire protection and safety-critical systems, while flame-retardant Class A cables were applicable for main circuits in areas with high fire risk and high occupant density.

 -